Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Robinvale has 11 active public transport stops offering a mix of train and bus services.
-These are served by 7 routes, providing a total of 86 weekly passenger trips.
-Transport accessibility is moderate, with residents located an average of 429 meters from the nearest stop.
-Most residents commute outward daily.
-Car remains the dominant mode of transport at 86%, while 7% walk.
+Robinvale has 11 operational public transport stops offering a mix of train and bus services.
+These stops are served by 7 different routes, collectively facilitating 86 weekly passenger trips.
+Transport accessibility in Robinvale is moderate, with residents typically residing 429 meters from the nearest stop.
+In this predominantly residential area, most commuters travel outward.
+Cars are the primary mode of transport, used by 86% of residents, while walking accounts for 7%.
 On average, there are 1.6 vehicles per dwelling.

 According to the 2021 Census, only 6.3% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 12 trips per day across all routes, equating to about 7 weekly trips per individual stop.
+Across all routes, service frequency averages 12 trips per day, equating to roughly 7 weekly trips per individual stop.

 Frequently Asked Questions - Transport